-The Fund currently has no minimum commitment to align its activities with the Taxonomy Regulation.
-Accordingly, the minimum investment percentage aligned with the Taxonomy to which the Fund commits is 0%.
+The Sub-Fund does not currently make any minimum commitments to align its activities with the Taxonomy Regulation.
+Accordingly, the minimum investment percentage aligned with the EU Taxonomy to which the Sub-Fund commits is 0%.

-• Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy3?
+- Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy3? - ☐ Yes

-☐ Yes